 Impact Image

-Lincoln Memorial University's College of Veterinary Medicine puts Mr. Franklin's last mandate to the test; while all our pre-clinical students are carefully taught the science behind the practice of veterinary medicine, which supplies the knowledge base they need to succeed, our clinical year students' education is approached quite differently.
+At the Lincoln Memorial University-Richard A. Gillespie College of Veterinary Medicine our pre-clinical students are carefully taught the science behind the practice of veterinary medicine, which supplies the knowledge base they need to succeed.

 The goal of this approach to learning is that it allows for a mutually beneficial collaborative partnership between the veterinary college and community professionals.
 The students observe, assist, and perform (under supervision) veterinary procedures, which they will see regularly once they have graduated and have joined the profession.
 In essence, they will have learned to identify commonly seen conditions and have the means to approach and treat them uncommonly well.